NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Explores the composition, structure, and origin of the Earth and its history from the last 4.5 billion years.
 Explains the current challenges (like global warming) that the world is facing and how human societies are impacting us now.

+### LINA01: Introduction to Linguistics
+[Link to course][lina01]

+Introduces theories and methods in linguistics.
+Covers semantics, sentence structure, words, and meanings as well as smaller topics relating to other languages.

 ### LGGA60: Introductory Standard Chinese I
 [Link to course][lgga60]